LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/natural-language-understanding.md

 #### LivePerson

-This is LivePerson's high performing, scalable NLU engine.
+This is LivePerson's high-performing NLU engine.
 Key characteristics include:

 * A classifier model based on Convolutional Neural Network (CNN) using FastText embeddings.
 * Its primary feature is the enabling of a separate, brand-specific model, built and *trained* for each domain.
-* A scalable solution; capable of handling a large volume of requests; provides fast response times and accuracy.
+* A scalable solution that's capable of handling a large volume of requests.
+* Provides fast response times and accuracy.
 * To perform effectively, expects large sets of data (both intents and training phrases).
 * When you create a LivePerson domain and use it in Intent Analyzer or in Conversation Builder, the following is required:
     * At least 20 training phrases per intent
     * At least 5 intents in order to train
 * Requires the model to be [trained](intent-builder-domains.html#train-a-liveperson-nlu-v2-domain).

+{: .important}
+As communicated in the release notes, on February 17, 2021 LivePerson enhanced the LivePerson engine to further improve its NLU performance.
+If you retrained your domain after this date, you’re all set: The domain has picked up the enhancement.
+If you haven’t done so, please retrain your domain as soon as possible, so it benefits from this change.
+No additional tuning is required; simply retrain the domain as is.

+#### Benefits of LivePerson over LivePerson (Legacy)

+There are significant benefits to using the LivePerson engine instead of the LivePerson (Legacy) engine.
+The LivePerson engine:

+* Benefits from continuing investments.
+Check the roadmap for upcoming features, for example, support for additional languages.
+* Performs faster and scales better.
+The LivePerson engine's average response time is approximately 200 milliseconds per prediction, and performance is good and consistent regardless of the number of intents involved.
+In contrast, the LivePerson (Legacy) engine's average response time is typically above 1 second, and the response time increases linearly with the number of intents involved.
+With many intents and many training phrases, a response time of 4-5 seconds is common.
 * Makes available a [Model Tester](intent-builder-testing-advanced-model-testing.html).
 * Supports [prebuilt domains](intent-builder-overview.html#prebuilt-domains) and [Regular Expression entities](intent-builder-entities.html#regular-expression-entities).
-* Can be used with [Intent Analyzer](intent-analyzer-overview.html).
+* Is widely used with [Intent Analyzer](intent-analyzer-overview.html).
+In fact, Intent Analyzer itself uses the LivePerson engine.
+Therefore, domains using the LivePerson engine can be tuned easily using the data gleaned from Intent Analyzer.
+You cannot use Intent Analyzer with domains using the LivePerson (Legacy) engine.

 #### LivePerson (Legacy)

 This is LivePerson's legacy NLU engine.

 {: .important}
 As of March 2, 2021, you can't create new domains using the LivePerson (Legacy) engine.
-Additionally, brands with existing domains using this engine are encouraged to migrated to the LivePerson engine as soon as possible.
+Additionally, brands with existing domains using this engine are encouraged to [migrate to the LivePerson engine](intent-builder-domains.html#convert-a-liveperson-legacy-domain-to-liveperson) as soon as possible.
+See above for the many benefits of LivePerson over LivePerson (Legacy).

 Key characteristics include: